Sondeyy/katacoda-scenarios/pyspark/step1.md

 Next, you can open the Jupyter Notebook at https://[[HOST_SUBDOMAIN]]-8888-[[KATACODA_HOST]].environments.katacoda.com/

 Note: you need the value of the Jupyter Token to login to the environment.

+Open the `main.ipynb` notebook to get started.